yearbook22-lpc/LPC-Yearbook2122/README.md

 ## Digital Yearbook :book:
-You can download the digital yearbook here in ePub format.
+You can download the digital yearbook here in PDF format.